Strategies for Fine-Tuning LLMs on Small Datasets

 Multi-Task and Sequential Fine-Tuning for Improved Performance

 Multi-task learning involves training the LLM on multiple related tasks simultaneously, allowing the model to learn shared representations and benefit from the commonalities across tasks.
-By leveraging the information from related tasks, multi-task learning can improve the model's performance on small datasets for each individual task.
+By leveraging the information from related tasks, multi-task learning can improve the model's performance on small datasets for each task.
 Sequential fine-tuning, on the other hand, involves training the LLM on a sequence of related tasks, gradually specializing the model towards the target task.
 By first fine-tuning the model on tasks with larger datasets and then progressively focusing on the target task with a small dataset, sequential fine-tuning can lead to improved performance.

 Sapien: Your Partner in LLM Fine-Tuning